Graph Machine Learning in the Era of Large Language Models (LLMs): Graphs for LLMs

 \section{Graphs for LLMs}

 LLMs have demonstrated impressive language generation and understanding capabilities across various domains.
 Nevertheless, they still face several pressing challenges, including factuality awareness, hallucinations, limited explainability in the reasoning process, and beyond.
 To alleviate these issues, one potential approach is to take advantage of the \emph{Knowledge Graphs} (KGs), which store high-quality, human-curated factual knowledge in a structured format~\cite{chen2022knowledge}.
-Recent reviews~\cite{hu2023survey, agrawal2023can, pan2023unifying,ding2024survey} have summarized the research on using KGs to enhance LMs.
+Recent reviews~\cite{hu2023survey, agrawal2023can, pan2023unifying} have summarized the research on using KGs to enhance LMs.
 Hu et al.~\cite{hu2023survey} present a review on knowledge-enhanced pre-training language models for natural language understanding and natural language generation.
 Agrawal et al.~\cite{agrawal2023can} systematically review research on mitigating hallucination in LLMs by leveraging KGs across three dimensions: inference process, learning algorithm, and answer validation.
 Pan et al.~\cite{pan2023unifying} provides a comprehensive summary of the integration of KGs and LLMs from three distinct perspectives: KG-enhanced LLMs, LLM-augmented KGs, and the synergized LLMs and KGs, where LLMs and KGs mutually reinforce each other.

 In this section, we will delve into relevant research that explores the usage of KGs to achieve knowledge-enhanced language model pre-training, mitigate hallucinations, and improve inference explainability.